openvinotoolkit/openvino/docs/notebooks/tensorflow-classification-to-openvino-with-output.rst

 .. parsed-literal::

-    DEPRECATION: pytorch-lightning 1.6.5 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
+    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
 A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
 Discussion can be found at https://github.com/pypa/pip/issues/12063
     Note: you may need to restart the kernel to use updated packages.
-    DEPRECATION: pytorch-lightning 1.6.5 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
+    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
 A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
 Discussion can be found at https://github.com/pypa/pip/issues/12063
     Note: you may need to restart the kernel to use updated packages.
-    DEPRECATION: pytorch-lightning 1.6.5 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
+    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
 A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
 Discussion can be found at https://github.com/pypa/pip/issues/12063
     Note: you may need to restart the kernel to use updated packages.
-    DEPRECATION: pytorch-lightning 1.6.5 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
+    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
 A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
 Discussion can be found at https://github.com/pypa/pip/issues/12063
     Note: you may need to restart the kernel to use updated packages.
-    DEPRECATION: pytorch-lightning 1.6.5 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
+    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
 A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
 Discussion can be found at https://github.com/pypa/pip/issues/12063
     Note: you may need to restart the kernel to use updated packages.
-    DEPRECATION: pytorch-lightning 1.6.5 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
+    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
 A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
 Discussion can be found at https://github.com/pypa/pip/issues/12063
     Note: you may need to restart the kernel to use updated packages.
-    DEPRECATION: pytorch-lightning 1.6.5 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
+    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
 A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
 Discussion can be found at https://github.com/pypa/pip/issues/12063
     Note: you may need to restart the kernel to use updated packages.
-    DEPRECATION: pytorch-lightning 1.6.5 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
+    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
 A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
 Discussion can be found at https://github.com/pypa/pip/issues/12063
     Note: you may need to restart the kernel to use updated packages.
-    DEPRECATION: pytorch-lightning 1.6.5 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
+    DEPRECATION: pytorch-lightning 1.6.3 has a non-standard dependency specifier torch>=1.8.*. pip 24.1 will enforce this behaviour change.
 A possible replacement is to upgrade to a newer version of pytorch-lightning or contact the author to suggest that they release a version with a conforming dependency specifiers.
 Discussion can be found at https://github.com/pypa/pip/issues/12063
     Note: you may need to restart the kernel to use updated packages.

 Imports
 -------

+`back to top ⬆️ <#Table-of-contents:>`__

 .. code:: ipython3